 Also, as previously indicated, BSP provides greater flexibility, which may make it perfect for individuals who do not react well to EMDR or other trauma treatments.
 Numerous therapists see BSP as an alternative to EMDR, with EMDR being the preferred option.

 If you have PTSD or other trauma-related mental problems, explore both treatments with your therapists.
 Based on your symptoms and prior treatment experience, your therapist can better direct you.
-There are also specialized centers that can help you with your therapies as well located in Boston.
+There are also specialized centers located in Boston that can help you with your therapies.